Roquemn/JSclassMARTINEZ/021-creating-table-w-code/README.md

 #### How do we create the tr with the row, and what are the contents within the row?

 Still a bit unsure to be honest!

+#### How do we fix the issue where the objects are not align with the headings?

+Having a hard time coming up with a solution for this issue.